firecat53/networkmanager-dmenu/README.md

     1. Set [PolicyKit permissions][5].
 The script is usable for connecting to pre-existing connections without setting these, but you won't be able to enable/disable networking or add new connections.
+- For bluetooth control, there are two options:
+    1. If bluez is installed and the bluetooth service is running, no further action is needed.
-    2. For bluetooth control, the user needs to have access to `/dev/rfkill`.
+    2. If not, the user needs to have access to `/dev/rfkill`.
 On some distros (e.g. Archlinux), `/dev/rfkill` belongs to a group such as `rfkill`.
 In this case, ensure $USER belongs to that group.
-For other distros (e.g. Fedora), you can use udev to ensure `/dev/rfkill` belongs to a group.
+For other distros (e.g.
+       Fedora), you can use udev to ensure `/dev/rfkill` belongs to a group.
 For example, create `/etc/udev/rules.d/10-rfkill.rules`:

                KERNEL=="rfkill", GROUP="wheel", MODE="0664"

        and then ensure $USER belongs to the `wheel` group.